kash551/Mealplanner01/README.md

 # Design Choices:

-## Colour scheme:

-#fafafa - Header

-Dark Green - Buttons

-#809977 - Footer
+## Colour scheme: white and on the generate PDF page #22e010 to make it stand out to the user this is your final product.

+  Nav Bar light bg

+Red - Button for Gnerating the PDF so it stands out

-The colours were selected with the intention of complementing the hero image and the idea was to ensure the image was appreciated.
+The colours were selected with the intention of being clear for the user as I wanted the site to be about functionality and not have any distractions, simplifying it for the user.

 ## Typography:
- The following fonts were chosen for a clean and modern look that is both readable and minimal.

-Varta

-Goudy Book Letter 1911
+ The following fonts were standard and not changed as once again I wanted the site to be minimalistic as well as being clear for all to read and utilise.

 ## Priority Features:

-### Home Page:
+### Home Page/Login

 #### Navbar & Hero Image:
 ![home](https://github.com/hiboibrahim/thebookbooth1/assets/144109298/4f033ade-4485-40c2-ac2d-5fc5641b5cb7)

-The landing page provides an introduction to the website with a call to action button encouraging new users to sign up.
-Signing up and logging in allows them access to view the available books and to add a book to the collection.
-The navigation bar is valuable for users as it provides quick and easy access to important sections of the website.
-The navigation bar includes links to Home, Books, Add a Book, Register/Logout and Sign In.
-Displaying a hero image using graphics are both aesthetic and a nod to the repurposed phone booths that have been transformed into local libraries around the world.
+The landing page provides the user with the login function as well as the create an account link directly underneath allowing the user to register if they don't already have an account.
+On the Home page their is also a navbar allowing the user to navigate to each page as well as the title of the site so the user knows what site they are on.

 #### Registration:

-Registration allows users to view the available books and the relevant book details at The Book Booth library.
-It allows them to add a book as well as edit and delete their addition to ensure the book collection available is updated regularly.
+Registration allows users to create an account and once an account has been created they will then be prompted to login.

 ![signup](https://github.com/hiboibrahim/thebookbooth1/assets/144109298/0b6b2b83-d426-4e63-805b-09a6dcdde550)